 Classical Hypnosis

 Historically the first form used, and also the kind featured in shows and stage performances by Messmer across the world or Alex Hypnotiseur in France and elsewhere.
-It is based on formal inductions and clear instructions to reach specific therapeutic goals.

 How Does a Hypnosis Session Unfold?

 A hypnosis session takes place in an office or via online session.
-Sometimes, especially in high-risk pregnancies or in case of mobility issues, practitioners will come to your home.
-Occasionally, sessions are also held in clinics.

 What Is Perinatal Hypnosis?